Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 SELECT title FROM shows WHERE id IN (SELECT show_id FROM genres WHERE genre = 'Comedy') ORDER BY title LIMIT 10;

+SELECT title FROM shows WHERE id IN (SELECT show_id FROM genres WHERE genre = 'Comedy') ORDER BY title LIMIT 10;

 Nested query:
 SELECT title FROM shows WHERE id IN (SELECT show_id FROM stars WHERE person_id = (SELECT id FROM people WHERE name = 'Steve Carell'));